PanayiotisPerdios/AppDevstackDeployment/README.md

 ## Common Errors

-### If for whatever reason your springboot app cant communicate with your postgres instance, at the end of the file `/etc/postgresql/14/main/pg_hba.conf` add this line
+### If for whatever reason your springboot app can't communicate with your postgres instance, at the end of the file `/etc/postgresql/14/main/pg_hba.conf` add this line
 ```bash
 # Allow Spring Boot VM to connect
 host    BloodDonors     dbuser          <springboot-app-private-ip>/32           md5